An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Introduction

 \section{Introduction}

-The 2024 Nobel Prizes in Physics~\citep{the_royal_swedish_academy_of_sciences_nobel_physics_2024} and Chemistry~\citep{the_royal_swedish_academy_of_sciences_nobel_chemistry_2024} recognized the significance of Deep learning (DL), honoring foundational neural networks~\citep{hopfield_neural_1982} and their transformative application in protein structure prediction~\citep{jumper_highly_2021}.
-DL models have enabled scientists to extract insights from and model relationships inherent in natural systems~\citep{lecun_deep_2015}.
-These data driven models frequently match or exceed the performance of traditional, hand-crafted methods~\citep{abramson_accurate_2024}.
-These developments confirm that DL is playing an increasingly central role in modern natural science research~\citep{duede_oil_2024}.
+The 2024 Nobel Prizes in Physics~\citep{the_royal_swedish_academy_of_sciences_nobel_physics_2024} and Chemistry~\citep{the_royal_swedish_academy_of_sciences_nobel_chemistry_2024} honor foundational neural networks~\citep{hopfield_neural_1982} and their transformative application to protein structure prediction~\citep{jumper_highly_2021}, validating the role of deep learning (DL) in science.
+DL models enable scientists to extract insights from and model relationships inherent in natural systems~\citep{lecun_deep_2015}, frequently matching or exceeding the performance of hand crafted methods~\citep{abramson_accurate_2024}.

-While DL offers a transformative opportunity for the natural sciences, the prohibitive technical cost and computational complexity inhibit the ability to create models per project.
-Pre-trained DL models (PTMs) have been identified as a solution to realize the potential of data driven scientific discovery by effectively amortizing the costs associated with DL training~\citep{han_pre-trained_2021, davis_reusing_2023, jiang_empirical_2023}.
-This is supported by an expanding ecosystem of frameworks~\citep{ansel_pytorch_2024, abadi_tensorflow_2016, bradbury_jax_2018}, fine-tuning algorithms~\citep{prottasha_peft_2025}, and model registries that facilitate programmatic access to PTMs~\citep{huggingface_2024, pytorch_modelzoo_2024}.
-But due to algorithmic complexity~\citep{tang_empirical_2021}, strong dependence on data quality~\citep{sculley_hidden_2015}, and challenges associated with deploying and maintaining models~\citep{menshawy_navigating_2024} access to this ecosystem is prohibitive.
-Prior works have proposed qualitative strategies to remedy these issues including identifying effective software engineering practices for scientific software~\citep{carver_software_2016}, and developing domain specific strategies for utilizing DL~\citep{lecun_deep_2015, ching_opportunities_2018, mater_deep_2019, tanaka_deep_2021}.
-However, there remains a knowledge gap in assessing PTM reuse within science.
-To our knowledge, no prior work has empirically quantified the prominence and impact of PTM reuse patterns (\ie conceptual, adaptation, and deployment)~\citep{davis_reusing_2023, jiang_empirical_2023} within the natural sciences.
+While DL offers a transformative opportunity for the natural sciences, prohibitive financial and technical costs inhibit the capability to create project specific models.
+Pre-trained DL models (PTMs) are a solution to realize the potential of DL while amortizing the costs associated with DL training~\citep{han_pre-trained_2021, davis_reusing_2023, jiang_empirical_2023}.
+But due to algorithmic complexity~\citep{tang_empirical_2021}, strong dependence on data quality~\citep{sculley_hidden_2015}, and challenges associated with deploying and maintaining models~\citep{menshawy_navigating_2024} reusing PTMs is non-trivial.
+Prior works have proposed qualitative strategies to remedy these challenges~\citep{carver_software_2016, lecun_deep_2015, ching_opportunities_2018, mater_deep_2019, tanaka_deep_2021} however, there remains a knowledge gap in assessing existing PTM reuse within science.
+To our knowledge, no prior work has empirically quantified the prominence and impact of PTM reuse patterns~\citep{davis_reusing_2023, jiang_empirical_2023} within the natural sciences.